Lemminkäinen: Song of Lemminkäinen

 In the runic song Song of Lemminkäinen (Lemminkäisen virsi), Lemminkäinen goes to a mythical location such as Pohjola, Päivölä or Väinölä (among others) either to join a banquet he wasn't invited to, or to meet with relatives.
 His mother, or three luonnottaret, tell Lemminkäinen not to go, for there are many dangers on his path.
-He goes anyway, survives from the dangers, drinks a pint of beer with snakes in it and kills the one who offered him the beer.
+He goes anyway, survives the dangers, drinks a pint of beer with snakes in it and kills the one who offered him the beer.

 Facing a fiery kokko eagle at a fiery lake is one of the dangers Lemminkäinen faces.
 Lemminkäinen at the River of Fire by Akseli Gallen-Kallela (1920).

 Details depend on the region and version of the song.
 In a version from Sotkamo, luonnottaret tell Lemminkäinen not to go to Pohjola (reason for the journey is not given) but he goes anyway, challenging the Lord and/or Lady of Pohjola to a sword fight after being given snake beer, emerging victorious.
 In a version from Hyrynsalmi, he goes to Vuotola/Väinälä to meet his sister and her husband despite the dangers.
 Lord of Vuotola tells him not to come in if he does not possess shamanistic magic and then offers him the snake beer, which he drinks.
 In a version from Ristijärvi, Lemminkäinen goes to Vuotola to meet his brother and arrives at Koppola, where the Lady of Lietola offers him snake beer.
 He drinks it after fishing the snakes out of the pint.
 In Nilsiä, Lemminkäinen challenges the son of Pohjola to a sword fight, receiving a maiden from the Court of Pohjola as his prize.
 In Kainuu, Lemminkäinen's shamanistic skills are mentioned under the name Kaukomieli, a hybrid-hero who often gets mixed with Lemminkäinen in runic songs.
-The snake beer and sword fight scenario is also sometimes mentioned as Väinämöinen's feat, for example when Louhi agrees to becoma a wife for Väinämöinen if he drinks the snake beer.
+The snake beer and sword fight scenario is also sometimes mentioned as Väinämöinen's feat, for example when Louhi agrees to become a wife for Väinämöinen if he drinks the snake beer.

 Multiple versions also exist from Karelia, similarly describing Lemminkäinen heading for a divine banquet he was not invited to and his mother warning him of the dangers on the way.
 In some versions, he is welcomed as a son-in-law and given regular beer.
 In versions originating from Loimola, Lemminkäinen's shamanistic magic is emphasized over his sword, as he is the best runic singer at the banquet and wins over Ahti in a shamans' battle.